-The USAID/Zambia Open Doors project will work toward an AIDS-free society by increasing access to comprehensive HIV prevention, care and treatment services for key populations in target provinces.
-FHI 360 is implementing this five-year project in partnership with two local organizations, Planned Parenthood Association of Zambia and Zambia Health Education and Communications Trust, as well as Howard University.
-The project is funded by the U.S. Agency for International Development (USAID) and the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
+The USAID/Zambia Open Doors project works toward an AIDS-free society by increasing access to comprehensive HIV prevention, care and treatment services for key populations in target provinces.
+FHI 360 is implementing this five-year project in partnership with the Zambia Health Education and Communications Trust (ZHECT), as well as seven community resource partners: Women’s Alliance for Equality (WAFE), Zambian Network of Religious Leaders Living with or Personally Affected by HIV/AIDS (ZANERELA+), Tubombelepamo community support organization, Titandizeni Umoyo, Key Populations Alliance of Zambia (KPAZ), The Lotus Identity (TLI) and Dignitate Zambia Limited (DZL).
+The project is funded by the U.S. Agency for International Development (USAID) under the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).

 This project builds on USAID’s previous efforts in the Corridors of Hope project, which focused on female sex workers and their clients.
 USAID/Zambia Open Doors extends its reach to additional key populations, including men who have sex with men and transgender people, concentrating on five provinces where HIV is highly prevalent: Central, Copperbelt, Lusaka, North-Western and Southern.